ShadowObj/blog/content/posts/how-reality-works/index.en.md

 At this time, the server has completed the task of distinguishing clients.
 But the TLS handshake is not yet completed?

-In the following part, the REALITY server forwards the ClientHello to dest, modifies the returned ServerHello, and sends it back to the legitimate REALITY client to complete the TLS handshake, while informing the legitimate REALITY client that it can transmit evasion traffic.
+In the following part, the REALITY server forwards the ClientHello to dest, modifies the ServerHello returned by dest, replaces all digital certificates with **"temporary certificates"**, modifies the **signature** value of the "temporary certificate", and then sends the modified ServerHello back to the legitimate REALITY client, thereby completing the TLS handshake and informing the client that it can transmit evasion traffic.
+Since the "temporary certificate" is not signed by the client's trusted CA, the REALITY client confirms the server's identity by verifying the signature value of the digital certificate.

 ```Go
 // REALITY/blob/main/tls.go#L225-L349